roe-dl/weewx-DWD/README-en.md

 option.
 Possible values are `h` and `v`.

 The option `--icon-set` specifies the weather icon set to be used.
+Make sure to install the desired set to your website.

 The language option influences the weekday names only, for English and german the tool tips, too. `de`, `en`, `fr`, `it`, and `cz`